mjastad/uptick/README.md

 # Uptick Application
-The uptick application is designed to be used as a boiler plate for provisioning infrastructure, and application deployment and devlopment..
+The uptick application is designed to be used as a boiler plate for provisioning infrastructure, and application deployment and devlopment.
+The application supports both MSSQL, and Mongoose databases, with extensions for PGSQL, and MySQL...

 ![uptick](./img/uptick.png)

-Out-of-the-box, the application can connect to both MSSQL, and Mongoose databases, with extensions to support PGSQL, and MySQL as well...

 ## Requirements
 * CentOS v7